-Go to your 'svr\1' directory (where you installed your HANDLE.NET software) and edit the 'config.dct' file.
-Replace the YOUR\NAMING\AUTHORITY under server\admins and replication\admins with your prefix (as indicated in your email message from hdladmin).
-This allows anyone with the private key that matches your public key to be an administrator for your server.
+Go to your 'svr_1' directory (where you installed your Handle.net software) and edit the 'config.dct' file.
+Replace the YOUR_PREFIX with your prefix (as indicated in your email message from hdladmin).
+This will need to be done three times, under server_admins, replication_admins, and auto_homed_prefixes.
+The server_admins and replication_admins entries allow anyone with the private key that matches your public key to be an administrator for your server.